-This section of 12 works in digital form shows the development of a unifying theme or idea and explores an in-depth exploration of a particular design concern.
-A few of the images may be detail shots of the same work, but only if the detail shot enhances the understanding of the work.
-A concentration is a body of related works describing and in- depth exploration of a particular artistic or conceptual concern and reflect a process of investigation of a specific visual idea.
+This section of 12 works in digital form shows the development of a unifying theme or idea.
+A few of the images may be detail shots of the same work, but only if the detail shot is important enough on its own.
+A concentration is a body of related works describing and in-depth exploration of a particular artistic or conceptual concern and reflect a process of investigation of a specific visual idea.
 Students will be challenged to develop through a plan of action a sense of investigation in their own personal work.
 There should be evidence of growth and risk-taking as each work evolves over time.
 Give some thought to the sequence of the images to best show the development of the concentration.
-In most cases this would be chronological.
-You may not submit images of the same work being submitting for Breadth.
+In most cases, this would be chronological.
+You may not submit images of the same work being submitted for Breadth.
 In addition, students must write a short statement about the central idea of their concentration and how it is carried out visually through a sense of exploration.